UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 ### Folder Structure
-Common Footage folder structure like this
+The standard footage folder structure is outlined below.
+Please ensure alignment with this structure.
 - 📁 Production
   - 📁 Footage
     - 📁 Shooting Day 1